ganesha1991/Project-3---Kubernetes-EKS/README.md

   - Also, setup our node group to have sufficient nodes for our POD deployment.
   - Setup IAM role for node group appropriate so that we can use Cloudwatch for logs - add this policy `CloudWatchAgentServerPolicy`

+After the deployments,
+used `kubectl get pods`, `kubectl get svc`, `kubectl describe pod <podname>`, `kubectl logs <podname> -c <containername>` to check and fix the few teething issues during inital deployments.

 ### Stand Out Suggestions
 1. Used t3.medium for AWS instance type - as it would cater to the requirements of this deployment.
-It provides good combination of memory resources and CPU
+It provides good combination of memory and CPU power required.
 2. For cost-saving, used desired and minimum number of nodes carefully so that the resources are just enough for the application to run without issues.
 3. Monitoring the usage for controlling the costs and understand the usage of the app.
+Checking the logs of apps for any problems and troubleshooting.